Sources of Legislation

 As in the U.S. Congress, the bulk of General Conference business is conducted in legislative committees.
 Each committee receives petitions and proposals, debates them, and determines whether to approve, amend, combine or reject them for recommendation to the full body of General Conference.

 The committees review, sort and refine legislative proposals.
+No action is final until taken by the General Conference in plenary session.
 Progress reports from each committee will appear in the next day's issue of the Daily Christian Advocate.

 There are 13 Legislative Committees, each having assigned topics:

 - Church and Society 1: This committee will receive all petitions and resolutions relating to the work and concerns of the Board of Church and Society and the Social Principles, with the exception of paragraphs in The Book of Discipline dealing with the nurturing community and the social community.